RepoScope: Leveraging Call Chain-Aware Multi-View Context for Repository-Level Code Generation

 We evaluate the effectiveness of \ourmodel{} in repo-level function generation tasks using two widely adopted benchmarks: CoderEval \cite{yu2024codereval} and DevEval \cite{li2024deveval}.
 In addition, to assess the generalizability of \ourmodel{}, we further evaluate its performance on repo-level API generation tasks using RepoEval \cite{zhang2023repocoder} in Section \ref{sec:api_level_expr}.
 The detailed information of the benchmarks are as follows:

-\begin{itemize}[leftmargin=*] \item \textbf{CoderEval} \cite{yu2024codereval} consists of 460 real-world Python and Java tasks designed to evaluate code generation across six levels of context dependency.
+\begin{itemize}[leftmargin=*] \item \textbf{CoderEval} \cite{yu2024codereval} consists of 460 real-world Python and Java tasks {(half for each language)} designed to evaluate code generation across six levels of context dependency.
 We use its Python subset.
-Due to incorrect \texttt{file\_path} entries in some samples, which prevent us from locating the corresponding RSSG entities of the target functions, we exclude those samples, resulting in a total of 207 samples. \item \textbf{DevEval} \cite{li2024deveval} is a developer-annotated benchmark designed to evaluate LLMs' coding abilities in real-world repositories, featuring 1,874 samples from 117 repos.
+Due to incorrect \texttt{file\_path} entries in some samples, which prevent us from locating the corresponding RSSG entities of the target functions, we exclude those samples, resulting in a total of 207 samples. \item \textbf{DevEval} \cite{li2024deveval} is a developer-annotated benchmark designed to evaluate LLMs' coding abilities in real-world repositories, featuring 1,825 samples from 117 repos.
 Due to the presence of samples whose reference solutions fail to pass the provided test suites, as well as samples with incorrect lineno annotations, we exclude those instances, resulting in a final dataset of 1,742 samples.
 The specific details of the excluded samples for the above two datasets can be found in our replication package. \item \textbf{RepoEval} \cite{zhang2023repocoder} is a repository-level benchmark covering line-, API-, and function-level code completion tasks across real-world repositories.
 In Section \ref{sec:api_level_expr}, we use its API-level subset, which contains 1,600 samples. \end{itemize}

 For CoderEval and DevEval, since they provide test suites, we evaluate the correctness of the generated code using the \textbf{pass@k} metric \cite{chen2021evaluating}.
 For RepoEval, we employ \textbf{EM (Exact Match)} and \textbf{ES (Edit Similarity)} \cite{levenshtein1966binary} metrics to assess the similarity between the generated code and reference solution. {These benchmarks include repositories of various scales.
 Among the 158 repositories involved in CodeEval and DevEval, 17 repositories (10.76\%) contain more than 100,000 lines of code, which are typically classified as large-scale repositories.
 Tasks associated with these repositories account for 320 out of the total 1,949 tasks (16.42\%).}